Work underway at new Springfield sports complex

-SPRINGFIELD, Mo. — Dirt is turning and dust is flying on a new sports complex project on teh city’s northwest side.
+SPRINGFIELD, Mo. — Dirt is turning and dust is flying on a new sports complex project on the city’s northwest side.

 “To see drawings for a year has been one thing but then to see grass in place and turf going down, things like that, are just a dream come true, said Eric Sorlie, Executive Director of Coaching at Sporting Springfield, an Academy Affiliate of Sporting KC.